 We have utilised this personalised skincare treatment method as a way to educate the masses on common skin conditions such as acne and eczema.

 The Custom Mask Bar via the virtual pharmacy arm launched in 2019.
 It is the unique intersection of over the counter active ingredients with actual bioactive, pharmaceutical properties for the adjunct treatment of actual dermatological conditions.
 Along with the current trend of personalised skincare, consumers understand more about botanical ingredients and how they work.
-Bringing this to the masses was partly an educational effort, as well as allowing first-time consumers of personalised skincare to safely and effectively incorporate these into their skincare regimen.Tags: Acne, Sensitive Skin, Skincare
+Bringing this to the masses was partly an educational effort, as well as allowing first-time consumers of personalised skincare to safely and effectively incorporate these into their skincare regimen.Tags: ~All Topics, Acne, Sensitive Skin, Skincare